 Your Water Heater Sucks Up Dirt Like a Vacuum

-Getting rid of the build up is simple.
+Getting rid of the build-up is simple.
 All you have to do is drain the tank, turn on the cold water inlet for a few moments, and repeat until no sediment comes out.
-This is best done on a day when you can go a bit without hot water since you will have to wait for the water heater to get itself situated afterwards.
+This is best done on a day when you can go a bit without hot water since you will have to wait for the water heater to get itself situated afterward.

 Not Too Hot, Not Too Cold

 Unlike buying a coat for your children, this is typically a one-time only expense.
 Most of the pipes can be covered with 3/8th inch thick self-stick foam insulation.
-However, if the pimple is less than a foot from the flue then use a unfazed fiberglass pipe that is at least an inch thick.
+However, if the pimple is less than a foot from the flue then use an unfaced fiberglass pipe that is at least an inch thick.

 A Bad Connection Makes Your Pipes Sad

 Plumbing issues, both at the connector sites and outlets, can severely reduce the life expectancy of your water heater and raise your water bill.
 Inspect as much of your plumbing as often as possible to spot any issues.